-Around 84 suppliers from BT's wider supply chain sell to BT Business Direct.
-Around 16,000 suppliers sell to BT, and on top of that, lots of those suppliers have their own suppliers.
+Around 16,000 suppliers sell to BT, on top of that, lots of those suppliers have their own suppliers.
 The BT supply chain is therefore very large and complex.
 So BT prioritises attention on companies that supply high value products or services, or things without which our businesses couldn't run.